 - Increment and Decrement buttons change the job sequence.
-The pset number will change and job sequence number on secondary display will change if jobs are enabled.
+The PSet number will change and job sequence number on secondary display will change if jobs are enabled.

 - Holding the toggle button will display will display the Job number, while pressing increment or decrement buttons will change it.
 The two numbers on the PSet/Job display will be separated by decimals.

 - Pressing the toggle button will change secondary display between:

 - Units of measure

 - Ethernet IP address

 - System port IP address

-- Angle report
+- Angle report (If tool is equipped with angle resolver)

 - Bolt count

 - Job sequence

-- Pulse count